Master of Horticulture (RHS)

-Presented in 1912 by the Trustees of the Peter Barr Memorial Fund in commemoration of Mr Peter Barr.
-The cup is awarded annually on the recommendation of the RHS Bulb Committee to someone who, in the Committee’s opinion, has achieved good work of some kind in connection with daffodils.
+First presented in 1912 by the Trustees of the Peter Barr Memorial Fund in commemoration of Mr Peter Barr.
+The cup is awarded annually on the by the RHS Bulb Committee to someone who, in the Committee’s opinion, has done good work of some kind in connection with daffodils.

-In 2020 the Peter Barr Memorial Cup was awarded to Lady Skelmersdale VMH.
+The 2022 Peter Barr Memorial Cup was awarded to John Gibson.

 Joyce Stewart Trophy

 The Joyce Stewart Trophy is presented to the exhibitor of the best orchid species awarded a First Class Certificate, Award of Merit or Botanical Certificate by the RHS Orchid Committee during 2021.